 The challenge, however, is worth it.
 Loving and understanding each other is at the core of … well, almost everything.

 From peace on Earth to peace in our hearts.

 Belonging, peace, connection, feeling “OK” in our own skin, in our own lives.
 I think these are universal desires that look different to different people.
 Some people need connection with a large number of other people.
 Some just need one or two good friends and a dog.
 Or cat.
 Lizard?
 Fish?
 How about a pet rock?

 The point is, different people need different things, but we all need SOME kind of connection.

 If you are one of the millions of people who have a challenge or two finding connection, then let’s start right now.
 Leave a comment – introduce yourself.

 I know – that is a loaded question.
 What one individual matches something that is so very difficult to pin down anyway?

 So I’ll answer for you: Yes, your brain IS different from the norm.

-The real question, I believe, is does that difference present challenges to living a happy, fulfilling life in our society?
+does that difference present challenges to living a happy, fulfilling life in Your society?

 If so, please, join the conversation.
 I want to tell your story.
 I want to help someone else understand you, and themselves.